alka204/demo/README.md

 # Stone Paper Scissor
-It's a tone paper scissor game based on Html , Css and javascript.
+It's a Stone Paper Scissor game based on Html , Css and Javascript.